IkigaiLabsETH/artblocks/README.md

 # Art Blocks Engine
 [![GitPOAPs](https://public-api.gitpoap.io/v1/repo/ArtBlocks/artblocks-engine-react/badge)](https://www.gitpoap.io/gh/ArtBlocks/artblocks-engine-react)

-This project is meant to be used as an Art Blocks Engine web app.
+This project is meant to be used as an Art Blocks Engine web app..

 Ikigai Labs XYZ may soon launch a Dutch auction format.
 The sale will inaugurate the launch of an auction house’s Gen Art Program powered by Art Blocks’ Art Blocks Engine — the company’s generative art solutions platform that provides technical infrastructure support for brands looking to expand their generative minting capabilities.